 The Earth’s biodiversity is its collection of life forms.
 As we’ve noted elsewhere on our site, life needs energy.
 Most of the energy comes from our Sun that provides a total of about 8.44×1017 kWh onto Earth’s surface each year.
 Or about 1120 w/m2.
 Let’s use this to baseline the amount of life; the amount of biodiversity.

-In the following, you can get an appreciation for the amount of life that an area may support by using these two parameters.
-First, type the size of your area in the box provided.
-Second, choose one representative biome and its representative climate.
+Using these two parameters, we estimate the amount of biodiversity in the following.
+First, type the size of your land area in the box provided.
+Second, choose one representative biome via its representative climate by clicking on the associated radio button.
 Third, at the very bottom, click on the ‘Submit’ button.
-This will cause the web-page to reset with a new section providing the net primary productive.
-This estimates the amount of life that could be supported by the natural system.
+This will cause the web-page to reload with an added section with estimates of the amount of life that could be supported by the natural system.